TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 2 - CPU Metrics/2.2.2-vm/_index.md

 ![CPU Overlap example](2.2.2-fig-14.png)

-Unit is ms, and it’s the summation of the entire 20 seconds, but ***averaged*** over 300 seconds.
+Unit is ms, and it's the summation of the entire 20 seconds, but ***averaged*** over 300 seconds.
 So the amount at 300 seconds is max 20000 (this is 100%), and must be multiplied by 15 if we want to see the actual average in the 300 second period.

 The amount is the sum of all vCPU, so you need to divide by the number of running vCPU.
 There is also counter at each vCPU level.